turingschool-examples/jsFunner/README.md

 # jsFunner

-jsFun PART TWO!
+jsFun but make it MORE fun!

 This repo is specifically designed for repeaters to continue getting reps with prototypes, scope and context with some brand new exercises.

 ## Getting Started